-- 8. Part-time students will normally pay a fee pro-rata to the relevant full-time fee for the same course in each academic year in which they undertake study.
-For example, a student taking a part-time Masters course over two academic years starting in October 2022 will pay 50 per cent of the full-time fee charged for that course in 2022-23 and 50 per cent of the full-time fee charged for that course in 2023-24.
-The fee for the second year of the course may therefore be higher than for the first year Fee liability and paying your fees/ - 9.
-Tuition fees are normally published online at least 12 months in advance of the start of the next academic year.
+- 9. Tuition fees are normally published online at least 12 months in advance of the start of the next academic year.
 Students returning for a second or subsequent year of study will be notified of their tuition fees for the next year of study as part of the arrangements for Registration. - 10.
 Liability for payment of overseas fees is determined by reference to the Education (Fees and Awards) Regulations.
 The Head of Admissions is responsible for determining the fee status of applicants to the University.
 Following Registration, a request by the student to reclassify their fee status can be considered only in specific circumstances.
-Cases are considered by the Funding Team and referred to the Academic Registrar for approval. - 11.
+Cases are considered by the Funding Team and referred to the Academic Registrar for approval where necessary. - 11.
 A tuition fee deposit may be payable before you start your course.
 If this applies to you, details of the amount and how it should be paid will be included with your offer of study issued by the relevant admissions office.
-Our full tuition fee deposit policy is available on our website. - 12.
-General information on how new students can pay their first annual tuition fee will be included with your offer of study issued by the relevant admissions office.
-Arrangements will be confirmed when your place at the University is finalised and will be included in the pre-arrival information including arrangements for Registration.
-You can find more information on how to pay your fees on our fees and funding webpage. - 13.
+Our full tuition fee deposit policy is available on our website. - 13.
 At Registration, which takes place at the start of a period of academic study, you accept liability for the tuition fees for the forthcoming academic year.
 This will normally be a full academic year unless your course starts in January or April, or you are finishing prior to the end of the normal academic year. - 14.
 Once registered at the University, all students, regardless of funding source and fee status, are liable for their fees for the relevant degree course or research degree.
 If for any reason a student withdraws from their course, information on tuition fee payment and liability can be found on our website.